MaryRRR66/MaryRRR66.github.io/README.md

 # MaryRRR66.github.io

-Welcome to my professional repository where I share useful or interesting info about technology, Big Data management, cybersecurity, data analysis, and more.
+Welcome to my repository where I share useful or interesting info about technology, Big Data management, cybersecurity, data analysis, and more.
 This repository contains some useful scripts, articles, and resources for anyone interested in these fields.

 ## Contents